Out of Control Dogs

 - Having the dog microchipped

-Please note that issuing a DCN is the last resort that a local authority will use, or will be used in incidents resulting in serious injury at the authorised officer's discretion.
+Please note that issuing a DCN is the last resort that a local authority will use.
 In all cases we will try and work with dog owners to informally resolve any issues by giving appropriate advice and guidance to them and issuing a warning letter.

-The Dangerous Dogs Act 1991 Act makes it an offence for anyone in charge of any type of dog to allow it to be dangerously out of control in a public place, or in a private place where it has no right to be.
+The Dangerous Dogs Act 1991 Act makes it an offence for anyone in charge of any type of dog to allow it to be dangerously out of control in any public place (following amendment by the Control of Dogs (Scotland) Act 2010).
 A person found guilty of an offence may face imprisonment of up to 2 years and/or an unlimited fine.
 The courts may also disqualify the offender from having custody of a dog for any period as it thinks fit.
-Any complaint of this nature must be reported to the police who will investigate the matter under the Act.
+The existence of any previous warning letter or Dog Control Notice will be taken into account by the courts.
+Any complaint of this nature must be reported to the police which will investigate the matter under the Act.

 The Dangerous Dogs Act 1991 also puts strict controls on types of dogs which were specifically bred for fighting (the Pit Bull Terrier, the Japanese Tosa, the Dogo Argentino and the Fila Braziliero).
-Following the commencement of the 1991 Act on 12 August 1991, there was a period of time until 30 November 1991 where owners of these types of dogs could apply for their dog to be registered on the Index of Exempted Dogs ("the Index").
+Following the commencement of the 1991 Act on 12 August 1991, owners of these types of dogs could apply (until until 30 November 1991) for their dog to be registered on the Index of Exempted Dogs ("the Index").
 If successfully placed on the Index, a dog required to be kept in compliance with the strict requirements of the Act meaning the owner had:

 - To obtain a certificate to enable them to retain such a dog;

 - To have the dog neutered or spayed;